dotlink-ops/nextjs/docs/BRANCH_PROTECTION.md

 # Branch Protection Configuration

-This document describes the branch protection ruleset configuration for the Avidelta repository.
+This document describes the branch protection ruleset configuration for the nexus-core repository.

 ---